hyriver/pygeoutils/README.rst

 Quickstart
 ----------

-To demonstrate capabilities of PyGeoUtils let use `PyGeoOGC <https://github.com/cheginit/pygeoogc>`__ to access `National Wetlands Inventory <https://www.fws.gov/wetlands/>`__ from WMS, and `FEMA National Flood Hazard <https://www.fema.gov/national-flood-hazard-layer-nfhl>`__ via WFS.
-Then convert the outpus to ``GeoDataFrame`` and ``xarray.Dataset`` using PyGeoUtils.
+To demonstrate capabilities of PyGeoUtils lets use `PyGeoOGC <https://github.com/cheginit/pygeoogc>`__ to access `National Wetlands Inventory <https://www.fws.gov/wetlands/>`__ from WMS, and `FEMA National Flood Hazard <https://www.fema.gov/national-flood-hazard-layer-nfhl>`__ via WFS, then convert the outpus to ``GeoDataFrame`` and ``xarray.Dataset`` using PyGeoUtils.

 .. code-block:: python